 Abstract

-Affluent nations have continually experienced improvements in human longevity since the early 1900s, partially driven by falling mortality rates across all age groups.
-Using ONS mid-year population and deaths estimates for Local Authorities for England and Wales, we show that these improvements have reversed.
-There have been increases in mortality rates for most age groups, particularly the elderly who we choose to focus our analyses on.
-In England and Wales, we estimate that there were 39,074 more deaths in 2015 as compared to 2014 (32,208 of these additional deaths were of individuals aged 80+).
+Since at least the early 1900s almost all affluent nations in the world have continually experienced improvements in human longevity.
+These were driven by falling mortality rates across all age groups, but initially mostly amongst the young (Garrett, et al., 2006).
+Using ONS mid-year population and deaths estimates for Local Authorities for England and Wales, we show that these improvements have recently reversed, hopefully temporarily.
+There have been especially high increases in mortality rates within the elderly, a group which we this choose to focus our analyses on.
+In England and Wales, we estimate that there were 39,074 more deaths in the year to July 2015 as compared to the year to July 2014 (32,208 of these additional deaths were of individuals aged 80+).
 Exploring changes in mortality rates by 5 year age band and sex, we demonstrate that these increases have been felt everywhere geographically; in poor and affluent areas, in rural and urban areas.
-We explore some possible explanations for the increase and find that few factors seem to explain the patterns we observe.
-The implications of our findings are profound given what has come before them, combined with the current political climate of austerity.
-The size, scale and lack of geography of these changes in 2015 (particularly in comparison to previous years) suggests that something wider is occurring at the population level.
+We explore some possible explanations for the increases and find that few individual factors on their own appear able to explain the patterns we observe.
+The implications of our findings are profound given what has come before them which included several years of the population reporting worsening health.
+This, combined with the current political climate of austerity, and the size, scale and lack of spatial pattern in these changes in 2015 (particularly in comparison to previous years) suggests that something wider is occurring at the population level than simply a one-off event.
+Mortality rates had risen slightly in 2012 and 2013 for very elderly women – referred at the time as being the “canaries in the mine”.

 Keywords

-England and Wales; mortality; health geography.
+England and Wales; mortality; health geography; epidemiology; elderly.

 Introduction

 One of the great successes globally since the early 1900s has been the continued improvement of human longevity.
 For example, life expectancy at birth in England and Wales has increased by 28 years over the last 100 years (i.e. from 51 in 1910/12 to 79 in 2010/12) (ONS 2014).
 Developed countries passed through the epidemiological transition where their disease profiles moved away from the majority of deaths being due to infectious diseases towards chronic illnesses being the most likely precursor to mortality (Omran 1971).
 While medical improvements have helped to treat ill health and disease, improvements in population health have been largely driven by better sanitation, education and general rising standards of living (Woolf et al. 2007).
-As a result, age specific mortality rates have been falling consistently throughout the 20th Century and beyond in all affluent countries (Minton et al. 2013).
+As a result, age specific mortality rates have been falling consistently throughout the 20th Century and beyond in all affluent countries (Minton et al. 2013), delaying ever longer the inevitable trip to the morgue.